 CRITERIA RELEVANT METRIC (TARGET) LOW EMBODIED CARBON Do the materials you using have low embodied energy?
 Are you proposing to use low embodied carbon bitumen, cement or pipes?
 If Yes, please provide more detail.
-RECYCLED CONTENT Consider which providers in your area supply recycled materials and; provide details on which recycled products you propose to use.
-If known, provide the % of recycled content.
-LOCAL SOURCING Will materials be locally sourced (within 50km)?
-Are recycled materials locally available?
-Are recycled materials price competitive with virgin materials in your local area?
-FUTURE RECYCLABILITY What % of construction materials by volume are able to be recycled / reused during construction (Target of 90% recommended) and at end of life?
-Is infrastructure designed for easy deconstruction and can products be upcycled for repurposing?
-DURABLE MATERIALS The replacement / upgrade lifetime of key materials and infrastructure
+RECYCLED CONTENT % of recycled content in bitumen % of recycled content in concrete (30% supplementary Cementitious Materials) % of recycled content in pipes % of recycled content road base % of recycled content in street furniture, including bollards, seating and signage (70%) LOCAL SOURCING % of locally (within 50km) quarried road base % of locally sourced recycled material (within 50km) % of natural excavated virgin materials reused on site (100%) FUTURE RECYCLABILITY % (by volume) of construction materials which will be recycled / reused (90%) % of materials used that could be recycled or reused at end of life (in the future) Is infrastructure designed for easy deconstruction and can products be upcycled for repurposing?

-CERTIFICATION Where applicable, is there third-party certification of materials? (eg. Certification of timber through Forest Stewardship Council (FSC) or low volatile organic compound (VOC) certified materials?
-WASTE MINIMISATION AND ORGANICS COLLECTION AND PROCESSING Does the subdivision design respond to the waste and recycling collection model of the relevant municipality?
-Are you supplying appropriate space for the separation of excess construction materials for recycling?
-INNOVATION Areas of innovation include, but are not limited to: Total materials and construction related emissions and offset strategy (demonstrated through Climate Active) Communal collection points for organic waste (where FOGO collection do not yet exist) % reduction in embodied carbon in bitumen compared to the reference case - Australian Standard (60%) reduction in embodied carbon in cement compared to the reference case - Australian Standard (40%) reduction in embodied carbon in pipes compared to the reference case - Australian Standard (100%) reduction in embodied carbon in aggregates compared to the reference case - Australian Standard (20%) Innovative recycled content demonstrated that is currently not in the SIG Demonstrated lifespan that exceeds the service life for the relevant infrastructure standard in Australia and demonstrated circular economy principles through 100% reuse / repurpose / recyclable at end of life Provision of innovative operational waste infrastructure (e.g. shared recycling / general waste, anaerobic digestion, underground collection systems) Circular Economy Management Plan targeting zero net waste (consistent with a rating system such as Living Community Challenge) IMPLEMENTATION Implementation pathway includes: Site Environment Management Plan (waste) - this would include provisions for managing waste issues (such as dumping and wind-blown rubbish) through the construction process Use of IDM (and SIGs) as point of reference for detailed engineering design Confirmed responsibilities for road and asset maintenance Operational Waste Management Plan confirming that Kerbside collection of organics and recycling achievable (note that this must not be at the expense of other streetscape objectives)
+DURABLE MATERIALS The replacement / upgrade lifetime of key materials and infrastructure CERTIFICATION % of timber that is Forest Stewardship Council (FSC) or Program for the Endorsement of Forest Certification (PEFC) certified (100%) % of materials that are certified low volatile organic compound (VOC) WASTE MINIMISATION AND ORGANICS COLLECTION AND PROCESSING Subdivision design responds to the waste and recycling collection model of the relevant municipality.
+Provision of onsite separation facilities for excess construction materials during construction phase.
+INNOVATION Areas of innovation include, but are not limited to: Total materials and construction related emissions and offset strategy (demonstrated through Climate Active) Communal collection points for organic waste (where FOGO collection do not yet exist) % reduction in embodied carbon in bitumen compared to the reference case - Australian Standard (60%) % reduction in embodied carbon in cement compared to the reference case - Australian Standard (40%) % reduction in embodied carbon in pipes compared to the reference case - Australian Standard (100%) % reduction in embodied carbon in pipes compared to the reference case - Australian Standard (100%) % reduction in embodied carbon in aggregates compared to the reference case - Australian Standard (20%) Innovative recycled content demonstrated that is currently not in the SIG Demonstrated lifespan that exceeds the service life for the relevant infrastructure standard in Australia and demonstrated circular economy principles through 100% reuse / repurpose / recyclable at end of life Provision of innovative operational waste infrastructure (e.g. shared recycling / general waste, anaerobic digestion, underground collection systems) Circular Economy Management Plan targeting zero net waste (consistent with a rating system such as Living Community Challenge) IMPLEMENTATION Implementation pathway includes: Site Environment Management Plan (waste) - this would include provisions for managing waste issues (such as dumping and wind-blown rubbish) through the construction process Use of IDM (and SIGs) as point of reference for detailed engineering design Confirmed responsibilities for road and asset maintenance Operational Waste Management Plan confirming that Kerbside collection of organics and recycling achievable (note that this must not be at the expense of other streetscape objectives)